sipostudent/Milestone-Project-4/README.md

 #### How the project got deployed to Heroku

-1. Make a `requirements.txt` file utilizing the terminal command 'pip freeze > requirements.txt. '
+1. Make a `requirements.txt` file utilizing the terminal command 'pip freeze > `requirements.txt`

-2. Make a `Procfile` with the terminal command `echo web: python app.py > Procfile`.
+2. Make a `Procfile` with the terminal command `echo web: python app.py > Procfile`

 3. `git add` and `git commit` the new prerequisites from the requirements.txt file and Procfile, then 'git push' the undertaking to GitHub.